MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-websphere.md

 1. Choose the *.war* file you built, then select **Next** until you get to the **Map context roots for Web modules** installation step (the other default settings should be fine)

-1. For the context root, set it to the same value as after the port number in the 'Redirect URI' you set in sample configuration/Azure app registration, i.e. if the redirect URI is `http://<server-url>:9080/msal4j-servlet-auth/` then the context root should just be 'msal4j-servlet-auth'.
+1. For the context root, set it to the same value as after the port number in the 'Redirect URI' you set in sample configuration/Azure app registration.
+That is, if the redirect URI is `http://<server-url>:9080/msal4j-servlet-auth/`, then the context root should be `msal4j-servlet-auth`.

 1. Select **Finish**.

 1. After the application finishes installing, go to the **WebSphere enterprise applications** section of the **Applications** tab.

-1. Select the *.war* file you just installed from the list of applications and then select **Start** to deploy.
+1. Select the *.war* file you installed from the list of applications and then select **Start** to deploy.

 1. After it finishes deploying, navigate to `http://<server-url>:9080/{whatever you set as the context root}` and you should be able to see the application.